-LONDON (AP) – FIFA vice president Prince Ali will urge football's rulemakers on Saturday to overturn a ban on Islamic female players wearing hijabs.
+LONDON (AP) – FIFA vice president Prince Ali will urge soccer's rulemakers on Saturday to overturn a ban on Islamic female players wearing hijabs.

 The Jordanian prince will make a presentation to the International Football Association Board, five years after the panel ruled that wearing headscarves in matches was unsafe.